 A therapist can also change the exercise program remotely to ensure the patient always has a personalized plan that is most appropriate at each phase of recovery.
 This helps keep patients on track and makes them more accountable.

 “It’s been shown time and time again that adherence to a home exercise program generates better results but only about 25% of patients adhere to their exercise program.
 If they have to log in, I can tell how much they are exercising and how accurate they are with their specific exercises.
 It provides a level of engagement and accountability that will ultimately benefit them in the long run,” said Kayser.

 Vera™ is currently in a closed-Beta test with a select number of organizations.
 Brooks Rehabilitation was chosen as one of 5 pilot sites.
 After a knee or hip replacement, Brooks patients are screened to see if they meet criteria to use the at-home system.
 They begin working with a therapist who sets up Vera™ in their home for the duration of their rehab.
-Feedback provided from Brooks will allow Reflexion to make additional, clinically-based enhancements to the system.
+Insights provided by Brooks will allow Reflexion to make additional, clinically-based enhancements to the system.

 “We are pleased to be working with a leader in rehabilitation who shares our vision of utilizing technology to enhance care provided by highly-skilled therapists,” said Dr. Ravi Komatireddy, co-founder and Chief Medical Officer of Reflexion Health.
 “Brooks shares our commitment to bring cutting edge tools into the hands of clinicians and patients now.
 Healthcare needs tools like Vera™ that can extend the expertise of physical therapists and finds ways to better engage, motivate and coach patients towards optimal recovery while lowering the costs to patients and the entire system.”